mlande/full-stack-architecture-exercise/README.md

 # full-stack-architecture-exercise
-A simple example of client-server architecture using vue and express
+A simple example of client-server architecture using vue and express, for educational purposes for Web Dev students.